Open Enrollment Starts In November. There’s No Reason To Be Uninsured Until Then

 - Minimum essential coverage is included in all marketplace coverage, most Major Medical Coverage sold outside the marketplace, Medicare, Medicaid, employer-based coverage, and more.
 It does not include short-term health insurance.

-- To purchase or change plans outside of open enrollment you need to qualify for special enrollment.
+- To purchase or change plans outside of open enrollment (on or after December 16th for most states) you need to qualify for special enrollment.

 - If you have access to employer-based coverage, qualify for Medicaid, Medicare, CHIP, or your income is over 400% of the Federal Poverty Level, you will not qualify for premium and out-of-pocket cost assistance through tax credits or subsidies.